Defining queries

 , etc. Additionally, usingHideHeader --

 renders the header as text for screen readers.
-Any text after the endash (--) will render for screen readers. - Link: You can add a link for each column listed in the Display tab so that the user can click on the link to go to a specified page for more details.
+Any text after the endash (--) will render for screen readers. - Hyperlink: You can add a hyperlink for each column listed in the Display tab so that the user can click on the hyperlink to go to a specified page for more details.
 See Linking IQA results for more information.

-- Subtotal: Specify whether the property should be subtotaled in the display.
-You can display query results in a hierarchical grid of summary rows and detail rows by using the Subtotal option.
+- Group By: Specify whether the property should be subtotaled in the display.
+You can display query results in a hierarchical grid of summary rows and detail rows by using the Group By option.
 See Hierarchical grid display for more information.

 - Order: You can order and prioritize the properties in each column in Ascending or Descending order.